User Guide: How to choose a sunscreen in NZ

 Check your sunscreen for these ingredients and avoid using them:

-Learn more about our natural ingredients here.
+Learn more about our safe sunscreen ingredients here.

 Short Answer - Choose an NZ made, mineral sunscreen without nano-particles and one that is packed in recyclable plastic free packaging.